Master Computer Science International (CSI M.Sc.)

 At the beginning of each semester, an overview of the dates for the entire semester will be posted.
 It includes: the lecture times, the examination periods, the lecture-free times and the beginning of the next semester.

 On the basis of the examination and study plan, the study office develops a semester study plan for each matriculation and for each semester in coordination with the module managers.
 It contains information on the subjects, the teachers, the number of hours, broken down by the different types of courses and the timing of the courses.
+The specific semester study plan is made available to students electronically via the central course catalog.

 At the beginning of each semester, students are informed about the planned courses in the elective modules of the current and the following semester.
 Detailed module descriptions are published locally.